CyberShadow/Digger/README.md

 - build D plus forks and pending pull requests
 - bisect D's history to find where regressions are introduced (or bugs fixed)

-Digger has a simple command-line interface, as well as a web interface for customizing your custom D build.

 ### Requirements

 On POSIX, Digger needs git, g++, binutils and make. gcc-multilib and g++-multilib or equivalent are required for targeting x86 on x86_64 systems.